Bnux256/TldrBot/README.md

 Create a venv using `python3 -m venv venv` and enter into it using `source venv/bin/activate`.
 Install dependencies by running `pip3 install -r requirments.txt` Now to start it (if you are already inside the venv you created) run `python3 main.py`.

+After the bot starts for the first time, run the `/update` commmand to setup it's cache.